couchbaselabs/ep-engine-designs/rebalance_progress.md

  **Replica VBuckets currently being transferred**

 NS_Server is aware of which VBuckets is is currently moving between nodes and will display this stat without the help of EP_Engine.

+**Suggested NS_Server implementation**

+When a rebalance begins NS_Server will send an ESTIMATE_VB_MOVE command for each VBucket that needs to be moved.
+If a tap stream already exists for a specific move then NS_Server will include the tap name for that stream in order to get an accurate estimate and also check the stats for that tap stream to see how many items have already been transimtted.
+The amount of items already transmitted should be saved by NS_Server and be subracted from the total items transmitted once the VBucket move is completed.

+Now that NS_Server has an estimate of the keys to move it will begin moving VBuckets.
+During this time NS_Server should check the stats for tap streams that are moving VBuckets to get information about the items transmitted.
+This information can be found in the "stats tap" response.
+NS_Server should aggregate the items transmitted stat for each move and display this information on the admin console.

+Once a VBucket move is completed NS_Server should recompute the estimate for a all Vbuckets.
+VBucket who completed their move should replace the estimate for their VBUcket move with the actual keys moved and VBuckets that have not yet moves should again call ESTIMATE_VB_MOVE.
+This process should be repeated until all VBuckets moves are completed.

 #####Warmup